naren-7117/-3D-Model-product-with-QGIS-and-ODM-/README.md

 **Configuring OpenDroneMap ODM**

-ODM, the open source command line toolkit of OpenDroneMap, relies on the presence of Docker.
+ODM, the open-source command line toolkit of OpenDroneMap, relies on the presence of Docker.
 To utilize this toolkit, please refer to the ODM Quickstart guide

 **Extracting video Frames**

 Create a new folder that will be your working directory  and put the video into the empty folder.
 Use ffmpeg to extract the  frames.
-You can experiment with different frame rates but generally  there will be little value in extracting at 60fps or whatever your phone  natively shoots at.
+You can experiment with different frame rates but generally,  there will be little value in extracting at 60fps or whatever your phone  natively shoots at.

 **Note**: When shooting the video with your phone, ensure the entire object fits in the frame throughout the video.